Musician Turned Scientist: Mike Nicholson '01

 "I had been living out in Arizona working in a cave as a guide," said Nicholson.
 "We had a colony of 50,000 Mexican free-tailed bats, and I was there over the couple of days when they all started emerging from hibernation.
 I thought it was the most amazing thing, so I decided I was going to go to school and become a wildlife biologist."

-Twenty-four years old and married by the time he enrolled at The College at Brockport to pursue a degree in biology, Nicholson calls himself a "late bloomer academically."
+Twenty-four years old and married by the time he enrolled at SUNY Brockport to pursue a degree in biology, Nicholson calls himself a "late bloomer academically."
 But a late start didn't prevent him from excelling in the classroom.
 Nicholson was recognized as a President's Citation Award winner, the highest award granted by the College to an undergraduate student — after his academic interests changed.

 Starting out as a biology major, Nicholson participated in outdoor field studies.
 "I'm totally an outdoorsman, but it wasn't as enjoyable as I expected," he said.
 "I was still interested in how things worked biologically, so that got me to the chemistry department.
 When you dig deeper and deeper into how animals work, eventually you get down to how the molecules work."